LeagueOfPoro/CapsuleFarmerEvolved/README.md

 - 2FA (experimental) - programs prompts for the code on startup
 - ARM supported (Raspberry Pi)

-### Discord
+## Community
-Share your drops or just come hangout to League of Poro's Discord server: https://discord.gg/c2Qs9Y83hh
+If you have any type of issue, need help, or just want to hangout.
+Come to League of Poro's Discord server: https://discord.gg/c2Qs9Y83hh

-## Installation
+## Windows Installation
 1. Download and run the latest CapsuleFarmerEvolved.zip from [Releases tab](https://github.com/LeagueOfPoro/CapsuleFarmerEvolved/releases/latest)
 2. Extract the archive
 3. Edit the configuration file `config.yaml` with a text editor (e.g. Notepad) - see [Configuration](#configuration) for details